shawnalbertson/shawnalbertson/docs/source/index.rst

 .. image:: ../images/headshot.png
    :width: 300

 I am currently working towards a Masters in Ocean Engineering at University of Rhode Island.
 My research is to develop a phase-resolved real time water wave forecasting tool to use for advanced control of floating systems.
 I am personally involved with developing the software, electrical, and mechanical tools which uses deterministic wave forecasts to intelligently drive an moving ballast system to stabilize the float.
-I will complete my work at URI in January 2022 and am seeking employment starting at that time.
+I will complete my work at URI in May 2023 and am seeking employment starting at that time.

 .. toctree::
    :maxdepth: 1